project-chip/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

 6. Use the OTBR web interface to form a new Thread network using the default network settings.
 7. Commission the Matter device into the same Matter network using Node Id 2.
-    The parameter starting with _hex:_ prefix is the Thread network's Active Operational Dataset.
+    The parameter starting with the _hex:_ prefix is the Thread network's Active Operational Dataset.
 It can be retrieved from the OTBR in case you have changed the default network settings when forming the network.